 Choose between public, private visible, or private hidden.

-Consider your group’s purpose and desired confidentiality.
+Consider your groups purpose and desired confidentiality.

 Adjust Membership Requirements